mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 Since *1.5.0* Cargo wraps can also be provided with `Cargo.lock` file at the root of (sub)project source tree.
-Meson will automatically load that file and convert it into a serie of wraps definitions.
+Meson will automatically load that file and convert it into a series of wraps definitions.

 ## Using wrapped projects